 Annotated Bibliography

 Krahulec, J. et al. (2010) ‘High level expression and purification of antimicrobial human cathelicidin LL-37 in escherichia coli’, Applied Microbiology and Biotechnology, 88(1), pp. 167–175.
+The pJK100-EK vector and E.coli cloning techniques from the chosen case was inspired by this study.

 Levarski, Z. et al. (2014) ‘High-level expression and purification of recombinant human growth hormone produced in soluble form in escherichia coli’, Protein Expression and Purification, 100, pp. 40–47. doi:10.1016/j.pep.2014.05.003.

 Patra, A.K. et al. (2000) ‘Optimization of inclusion body solubilization and Renaturation of recombinant human growth hormone from escherichia coli’, Protein Expression and Purification, 18(2), pp. 182–192.
+This study explores multiple methods for minotoring the expression of Recombinant Human Growth Hormone from E.coli

 Shin, N.-K. et al. (1998) ‘High-level production of human growth hormone in escherichia coli by a simple recombinant process’, Journal of Biotechnology, 62(2), pp. 143–151.
+This previous study is very similar to the chosen study with similar methods and cultivation modes.

 Studier, F.W. and Moffatt, B.A.
 (1986) ‘Use of bacteriophage T7 RNA polymerase to direct selective high-level expression of cloned genes’, Journal of Molecular Biology, 189(1), pp. 113–130.
+This study explores the importance and uses of the T7-based expression system.